emory-libraries/dlp-lux/README.md

   rake lux:load_sample_data
   ```

 This will populate your local development instance of solr with a snapshot of curate data.
-Note that at the moment this index only contains public data.
+The catalog_controller currently limits solr searches to items where the visibility is not restricted, or the visibility is discovery.